-In St. Mary’s Hall, there is the Hearth Room, the Common Room, the Reading Room, a Chapel, and the Dining Room.
+In St. Mary’s Hall, there is the Fireplace Room, the Common Room, the Reading Room, and the Dining Room.

-–The Hearth Room, which has a gas-log fireplace and has a bluff view, seats up to 30 in an auditorium-like format.
-This space is used often by Centering Prayer groups for seating of about 20 in a circle.
+–The Fireplace Room, which has a gas-log fireplace and has a bluff view, seats up to 30 in an auditorium-like format.

 –The Common Room also has a bluff view; it seats up to 100 in an auditorium-like setting.
 It can also be used for smaller break-out gatherings.

 –The Reading Room is an intimate space with comfortable arm chairs that seats 10.

 –The Dining Room is reserved for meals, which are served buffet-style.
 It seats 50 comfortably at tables; additional people can be seated at tables in the adjacent Common Room, or during seasonal weather, on the nearby screen porch.

 –Adjacent to Anna House is the McRae Room which seats 35 in an auditorium-like format.

 There is also an outdoor pavilion on the property, which is covered and overlooks the bluff; it seats about 12 people in this al fresco setting.